Why nonprofit organizations run background checks with Checkr

 Disclaimer

-The resources provided here are for educational purposes only and do not constitute legal advice.
-We advise you to consult your own counsel if you have legal questions related to your specific practices and compliance with applicable laws.
+The resources and information provided here are for educational and informational purposes only and do not constitute legal advice.
+Always consult your own counsel for up-to-date legal advice and guidance related to your practices, needs, and compliance with applicable laws.